git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 |-------------------|----------------------|-----------------------------------|
 |Pane               |Application           |Performs operations                |

 Heck, you even get a clock.
+Just like in a graphical desktop environment.

 ## Multitasking